p-slash/lyspeq/README.md

 MPI can be enabled by passing `--enable-mpi`.

 Run `make test` to make sure everything works ok.
+Note this does not work with Fisher optimization.

 I added some built-in system types.
 For example, MacBook build is `./configure x64-macos-clang-openblas --enable-mpi`, which will enable OpenMPI and use OpenBLAS for matrix operations.
 Another important one is Intel compiler with MKL.
 If you have Parallel Studio XE 2018 installed: `./configure --build=x64-linux-icpc-mklxe18 --enable-mpi`.
 To see all build types: `./configure --print-builds`.